nealight/yasee/readme.md

 Notes
 ---
 7/16/2019 Note:
 Mutual Information scores can now be calculated (using the awesome "sklearn" library).
+Dependencies of this project is updated accordingly as a result.

 7/10/2019 Note: